 Pomegranates are a super fruit.
 It is water-based and contains minimal calories.
 The peels and the edible part called arils are rich in nutrients and plant compounds.
 It is a popular fruit in Ayurveda medicines.
 Pomegranates also find their significance through ancient art and symbolism.

 Consuming pomegranates regularly can cure many diseases.
 Cholesterol, high blood pressure, obesity and heart ailments are some of them.
-Some studies say that pomegranates have the power to reduce cancer cells.
-However, more scientific proofs are necessary to support this claim.
+In addition, some studies say that pomegranates have the power to reduce cancer cells.
+However, more scientific proof is necessary to support this claim.

-The reason for its many benefits are two of its special components; Punicalagins and punicic acid.
-Punicalagins are powerful antioxidants and the latter is a form of good fat.
+The reason for its many benefits are two of its unique components; Punicalagins and punicic acid.
+Punicalagins are potent antioxidants, and the latter is a form of good fat.

 Its sweet and slightly sour taste combines well with salads and meat.
-It acts as a flavourful topping that goes well with almost every food item.
+In addition, it acts as a flavourful topping that goes well with almost every food item.

 Moreover, its memory-enhancing quality and anti-inflammatory properties make it an optimal addition to your diet.
-Eat pomegranate arils raw or drink its natural juice to obtains its many benefits.
+Eat pomegranate arils raw or drink its natural juice to obtain its many benefits.

 A. Pomegranates have many qualities that make them a good choice of fruit for weight loss.
-100 grams of arils contains only 83 calories.
+One hundred grams of arils contains only 83 calories.
 These limited amounts of calories will help to keep your daily calorie limit in control.

 Its high fibre content keeps you full for a longer time.
-This prevents overeating.
-The polyphenols in pomegranates have links with being natural fat burners.
+It prevents overeating.
+The polyphenols in pomegranates are natural fat burners.
 Overall, incorporating pomegranates into your diet will aid in losing weight.

 A. Pomegranates are one of the best fruits for increasing blood count.
-It is packed with nutrients like iron, vitamin A, C, and E. Pomegranates contain ascorbic acid.
+It is rich in iron, vitamin A, C, and E. Pomegranates contain ascorbic acid.
 This acid further promotes iron content in the body.

-It increases the hemoglobin level significantly.
+It increases the haemoglobin level significantly.
 Consume pomegranate juice every day to see optimum benefits.

-A. Pomegranates are rich in vitamin C. This vitamin combats many skin issues like roughness, pigmentation, and dullness.
+A. Pomegranates are rich in vitamin C that improve skin issues.
+Vitamin C reduces roughness, pigmentation, and dullness.
 Its anti-inflammatory properties help to cure acne and zits.
-Pomegranates fight fungal or bacterial infections on the skin due to their antibacterial and antifungal properties.
+In addition, Pomegranates fight fungal or bacterial infections.

 It protects the skin from sun damage that can lead to various skin disorders.
-The antioxidants in pomegranates prevent cells from oxidative damage.
+In addition, the antioxidants prevent cells from oxidative damage.

 A. Pomegranates are known to increase insulin sensitivity.
-Its rich antioxidant content can cure chronic illnesses like diabetes.
-Regular consumption of pomegranates reduces the bad cholesterol in diabetic patients.
+Moreover, its rich antioxidant content can cure chronic illnesses like diabetes.
+In addition, regular consumption of pomegranates reduces bad cholesterol in diabetic patients.

 Its low carbohydrate content will ensure a sudden spike in blood sugars does not occur.
 Hence, pomegranates are safe and beneficial for diabetic patients.

-A. Drinking pomegranate juice on an empty stomach is completely safe.
+A. Drinking pomegranate juice on an empty stomach is entirely safe.
 It is a water-based fruit that also contains electrolytes.
 Hence pomegranate juice can hydrate your body first thing in the morning.

-Many of its nutrients and health benefits are best absorbed on an empty stomach.
-Ideally, drinking pomegranate juice on an empty stomach is better than any other time of the day.
+Many of its nutrients get absorbed on an empty stomach.
+So, ideally, drinking pomegranate juice on an empty stomach is better than any other time of the day.